CastroForGeorgia/GA-5/_posts/2024-12-26-the-end-of-legacy-democrats.md

 2. **Personal Legacy Over Progress**
    Leaders who once made significant strides but now delay the emergence of new energy and ideas, unwilling to step aside despite changing circumstances.

-Icons like Dianne Feinstein, Ruth Bader Ginsburg, Bernie Sanders, and Nancy Pelosi paved the way for many of our current rights.
+Icons like Dianne Feinstein, Ruth Bader Ginsburg, Nancy Pelosi, and even Bernie Sanders paved the way for many of our current rights.
 But true leadership also means **knowing when to pass the torch**, ensuring emerging leaders can address **modern crises** with **fresh urgency**.

 ---